andrewbridge/wnpm/README.md

 ### `wnpm.load(string scriptUrl)`

 Promise based script loader.
 Appends a script tag to `document.body`.
+Returns a promise which resolves if the script loads successfully or rejects otherwise.

 - `scriptUrl`: The URL of the script to be loaded.